Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

    See Reusing Existing Materials below.

 Name
-   Like other datablocks, Blender will automatically set the name of the new material to ``Material``, ``Material.001`` and so on.
+   Like other data-blocks, Blender will automatically set the name of the new material to ``Material``, ``Material.001`` and so on.
    You can change this by over-typing with your own choice of name.
 Number of Users